dazuma/toys/README.md

 Toys is designed for software developers, IT professionals, and other power users who want to write and organize scripts to automate their workflows.
-It can also be used as a Rake replacement, providing a more natural command line interface for your project's build tasks.
+It can also be used as a replacement for Rake, providing a more natural command line interface for your project's build tasks.

 This repository includes the source for two gems:

-*   **toys** provides the Toys binary itself and all its capabilities.
+*   **toys** provides the Toys executable itself and all its capabilities.
-*   **toys-core** provides the underlying command line framework, and can be used to build other command line binaries.
+*   **toys-core** provides the underlying command line framework, and can be used to build other command line executables.

-## Quick Start
+## Introductory tutorial

 Here's a tutorial to help you get a feel of what Toys can do.

-### Install toys
+### Install Toys

 Install the **toys** gem using: